From My Home To Yours

 “From My Home to Yours” is a column, written each month by Martha Stewart, for the Martha Stewart Living publication.
 In the June 2012 issue, which I used for my first installment of the ongoing Living Martha Stewart Living project, her column was “Collecting Jelly Jars.”
 When I saw her reminder to write the column for the September issue on “Martha’s Month” for June 25th’s daily task, I decided to take the idea and create a separate project inspired by the column.

-In my version, I will fold in a project already in circulation of sending out mail art kits and individual projects.
+I was already sending out mail art kits and individual projects to friends.
 The two “chain art” projects that were already established when Living Martha Stewart Living began included my friends Kristi Rae Wilson and Adam Fotos.
-Kristi’s kit was directly inspired by pages we selected from the June 2009 issue of Martha Stewart Living (see Moss Paint post from my time at The Year of Living Collaboratively).
-Adam started a chain comic with me that is only three panels long at this time.
-I’ll have to get a little faster at turn around!
+Kristi’s kit was directly inspired by pages we selected from the June 2009 issue of Martha Stewart Living (I completed Martha’s Moss Paint calendar entry during The Year of Living Collaboratively).

 At the end of The Year of Living Collaboratively micro-residency, I sent out three new “From My Home to Yours” collaborative art packages.
 Earlier in the summer, I had gifted a Quilting Basket to Erin McQuiston in Urbana, Illinois.
-This is technically not a reciprocal collaborative project, but I think it is definitely in the same spirit as the rest of “From My Home to Yours.”
-I can’t wait to see how these turn out!
 Current circulating projects and available projects are listed below.
 Contact me to receive a package and become a collaborator.

 Current “From My Home to Yours” Projects: